 How hard could it be to close the toilet lid?

-It turns out that it is really hard to remember to close the lid.
+It turns out that it is tough to remember to close the lid.
 Even if you learn to do it after every use, there is no guarantee that at some point you’ll forget to close it.

-Funnily enough, we found automatic toilet seat covers on Amazon.com that lower each time the water is flushed.
+Funnily enough, we found there exist automatic toilet seat covers that lower each time the water is flushed.
 It’s not like we recommend you try one, but it could be fun.

 However, closing the lid solves only a part of the problem.
 The reasons why your cat prefers toilet water over his water bowl still remain.